 New and new companies and start-ups are being set up every day.
 Entrepreneurship is flourishing and more and more people put to practice their ideas.
-The technology advances very quickly, all thanks to brilliant minds that work at developing it.
+The technology advances very quickly, all thanks to the brilliant minds that work at developing it.

 However, there is a huge demand for employees, ranging from project managers to business analysts or graphic designers.
 People travel a lot or move abroad, and so the flow of people is constantly changing.
 This means that some positions experience changes in tasks, as they are urged to take more responsibility.